 Today, instead of worrying whether you're good or bad, worthy or unworthy, direct your attention and focus outwards, towards the world in front of you, and watch your confidence increase.

 Check here for 10 steps you can use to increase your self-confidence right away.
-I highly recommend subscribing to my RSS feed, so you can get this information delivered to you right away when it's published.
 Also, check out my other Inner Game posts.